- Proposal Submissions (Closed)

-In many ways, 2020 has brought unprecedented challenges that make us reconsider how we relate to each other as communities and individuals – and we’re only halfway through the year.
+In many ways, 2020 has brought unprecedented challenges that make us reconsider how we relate to each other as communities and individuals.
 In responding to the COVID-19 pandemic, the ongoing overdose crisis, and police violence towards Black and Indigenous people within and beyond our colonial borders, long-existing inequities are being pushed front and centre.
 Now, we are forced to ask: How can we resist such harmful, persistent disparities to create systems that look after everyone?
 Who – within our community, research, and health care organizations – is responsible for driving that change, and who is being left out?

 As gay, bi, trans, Two-Spirit and queer men (GBT2Q), we have faced these questions before.
 As novel as 2020 feels, injustice – and resisting injustice – has been part of our experiences from the very arrival of settlers on this unceded land: Two-Spirit people who preserved and passed on teachings, language and culture; HIV activists who fought for access to lifesaving drugs; queer and trans leaders who created movements towards rights and protections for our communities.

 The building blocks of conquering today’s inequities are found in this history.
 GBT2Q people drive change when we organize, defy the status quo, chart new paths forward, and hold each other accountable.
 When we push systems to respond to our needs or create our own supports when we’ve been shut out.
 When we ask ourselves, each other, and those with power and privilege, to keep doing better.